Ayooooooub/Master-Research/INSPIRATION/readme.md

-1. if stqrting from scratch find a research question worth investigating
+1. if starting from scratch find a research question worth investigating
 2. find a specific enough topic
 3. i did not have enough time to write the rest